 This is how to fix a leaking faucet washer

 A nut is a circular piece of hardware that has circular ridges on the inside and flat grooves on the outside.
 The outside grooves are there to allow a wrench to hold on without slipping.

-You’ll know a bad nut is an issue to your leaky faucet if you find the water is leaking around the base of the handle.
+You’ll know a bad nut is an issue with your leaky faucet if you find the water is leaking around the base of the handle.
 Now, this can mean your connection is loose and the nut just needs a little tightening.